brentleyjones/NBJMergeLayout-ObjC/README.md

 3. It removes itself from the superview.

 The end result is all of the `NBJMergeLayout` view's subviews are subviews of the view it was attached to, with the same constraints they had before (but now referencing their new superview), and the `NBJMergeLayout` view is no longer part of the view hierarchy.

+## Known issues

+`NBJMergeLayout` will update any IBOutlets in its superview that reference any of its constraints.
+This is needed because new constraints are created during the reassignment step described above.
+This covers almost any case in which you would normally use `NBJMergeLayout`. **Any other IBOutlets that reference these constraints will not be updated.**